-A_C Official is another vegan brand using cactus leather.
+A_C Official is another great vegan cactus leather bag brand using this amazing material.
 The Aussie label of ethical accessories that we used to know as Ahimsa Collective has rebranded itself as A_C Official.
-But the core values are still the same: a commitment to making fashion that’s focused on doing less harm to our planet.
+But their core values are still the same.
+The brand is fully committed to making plant based fashion that does less harm to our planet.

-Recently, this brand has launched a new collection, ‘Raison D’être,’ and yes – it’s made from vegan cactus leather.
+Recently, this brand launched a new collection, ‘Raison D’être.’
+And yes – it features vegan cactus leather.
 The new line of bags is exclusively black and white, and has a distinct sleek aesthetic.
 You can choose the perfect item for your wardrobe from nine designs, including a backpack, a tote and a slimline clutch with removable chain shoulder strap.

-Whatever you pick, you will never run out of style, since every piece is designed to be a season-less, timeless classic, created with longevity in mind.
+Whatever you pick, you will never run out of style, since every bag is designed to be a seasonless, timeless classic, created with longevity in mind.

 This Italian fashion brand produces recycled and cruelty-free vegan bags and accessories in the heart of Bergamo — a city famous for its artistic treasures and enchanting medieval atmosphere.
 Miomojo decided to ditch fur, wool, silk, feathers and leather.
 Instead, they use materials that are 100% vegan and cruelty-free.
 And they’ve recently launched an innovative new premium collection made from vegan cactus leather.

 The Tecla bag is the true protagonist of the new range.
-It’s crafted to have the shape and design that is ideal for a woman’s daily activities.
+It boasts a shape and design that’s ideal for every woman’s daily activities.
 Functionality and finesses coalesce with a twist of retro charm.
 Inside, you’ll find all the necessary traits of a modern bag.
 There’s a large interior zipped compartment, side snap buttons and a hidden front pocket for your phone, keys or any other belongings that you want to grab easily.

-This vegan outerwear brand specialises in fluffy faux fur coats, but recently, they’ve come up with something new.
-And that’s outerwear, using vegan cactus leather!
+This outerwear brand is one of our favourite vegan brands using cactus leather!
+As the name indicates, House of Fluff specialises in fluffy faux fur coats.
+But recently, they’ve come up with something new.
+And cactus leather jackets!

 There are plenty of styles to choose from.
 We super-love the 70’s style, vegan faux-fur trimmed cactus trench coat.
 So chic!
-But there’s also a super-trendy oversized trucker jacket and a cactus cropped jacket that’s also trimmed with a fake fur collar.
-What they all have in common is a rock’n’roll flair that’s thanks to this ‘prickly-pear’ textile!
+But there’s also a super-trendy oversized trucker jacket and a cactus leather cropped jacket with a fake fur collar.
+What they all have in common is a rock’n’roll flair that’s thanks to this ‘prickly-pear’ textile.

-To commemorate this milestone CLAE has partnered with Desserto, the makers of vegan cactus leather as mentioned above, to create its range of sneakers made from the cactus plant fibres.
+To commemorate this milestone, CLAE has partnered with Desserto, the makers of vegan cactus leather as mentioned above, to create its range of sneakers made from the cactus plant fibres.
 Their sneakers feature laces made from recycled nylon from plastic waste, too.
-The 100% natural rubber sole is crafted from the latex sap of the Hevea tree, and the shoes come in eco-friendly packaging made from recycled cardboard like the rest of the brand’s collection.
+The latex sap of the Hevea tree comprises the soles, and the shoes come in eco-friendly recycled cardboard packaging, just like the rest of the brand’s collection.

 The sneakers are available in three colours, inspired by the original colour of the cactus: white, black, and green.
 Basically, they couldn’t be more vegan and eco-friendly!